getsmarter/moodle-api/README.md

 A bundle install should get you going.
 Rspec, guard and vcr are leveraged for testing.

+Note: regenerating vcr cassettes, some data will change which will break the tests.
+They are pretty easy to compare and correct with a simple diff.
+The fields that change are timing fields such as last login date, etc.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/moodle/fork )